varrockbank/yew/README.md

 In a multi-user Yew repo, the scratchpad can be used to leave notes behind for other developers like a sticky note on the refridgerator.

+It is recommended to `gitignore` the scratchpad.md file.

 Yew implementations should complain when the scratchpad is stale for too long.